Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/navigate-query-page.md

 </IntroText>

 :::tip
 Available in private beta.
 To join, please reach out to your account manager.
-To provide feedback, use this feedback form…
 :::

 The Query page provides an interactive interface for writing, running, and analyzing SQL queries.
 This section highlights the main components of the Query page.